Sign in to Nexus Sites/Apps from Personal Devices via SSO & Multi Factor Authentication (MFA)

 WHAT is MFA Multi-Factor Authentication (MFA) means providing a secondary authentication method besides a password; commonly a code from a text, call, or app.
 This is also sometimes call two-step verification.
 WHY do we need it This is an enhanced ...

-• 2-MFA setup on a iPhone/iPad
+• 2-MFA setup on an iPhone/iPad

 Multi Factor Authentication (MFA) is a secondary authentication method besides a password; commonly a code from a text, call, or app.
 This is also sometimes call two-step verification.
 Click here for more info.
 Prerequisites (WHAT you will need) ...